Melanie Eberhardt - Artist

 Math Sucks

-Our first task was to enlarge the drawing to full size.
+The first task was to enlarge the drawing to full size.
 Working in Kathy’s basement, we scaled the drawing in photoshop then projected sections onto rolls of butcher paper.
 Sounds easy enough except we had a glitch.
 When pricing the mural, the folks from Adrenaline provided specs for the wall 10 feet wide and 12 tall.
 A few days before Kathy and I started the enlargement, I met Saray at the new space for a quick tour.
 I wanted to check the wall surface, see the space where we would be working, what access would we have for hauling in and storing our supplies and to double check the wall size.
 The wall was 13 feet wide and 14 tall.
 Time to punt.

 We used a projector to enlarge the design